yashpatel2911/trigonometric-junit-testing/README.md

 3) Checking accuracy of Trigonometric Fucntions in Degree

--   Third Test case is used for whether the functions are converting degree values to trigonometric function values.
+-   Third Test case is used for whether the functions are converting degree inputs to trigonometric values.
 For, that We convert degree to radian value.

 ![Test Case3 Output](https://gitlab.cs.uwindsor.ca/group-6/trigonometric-junit-testing/-/blob/master/Trigonometric-JUnit-Testing/Screenshots/Version3-Result.png)